 Insider Buys Camping World's Stock

-Camping World Holdings Inc (NYSE:CWH) was trading 1% lower from the previous closing price.
-CHIEF EXECUTIVE OFFICER Lemonis Marcus filed a Form 4 with the SEC on Tuesday, August 18.
-The insider bought 2,958 shares at an average price of $33.80.
-After the transaction, the executive's stake in Camping World Holdings Inc. moved to 465,501 shares.
+Shares of Camping World Holdings Inc (NYSE:CWH) fell by 7.2% from the previous closing price.
+A Form 4 filing filed with the SEC on Thursday, August 20 showed that CHIEF EXECUTIVE OFFICER Lemonis Marcus bought 2,690 shares at an average price of $37.17.
+The transaction moved the executive's stake in Camping World Holdings Inc. to 470,996 shares.

 When an insider buys stock after an important sell off, that can indicate the insider's faith in the success of the organization.
 Henceforth, if the stock is bought at new highs, it might be because the insider feels that the stock is not overvalued.
 Conversely, insiders who are selling stock at new lows can potentially indicate some kind of capitulation moment.
 Insiders selling at new highs can indicate that exec wants to "take some profit" and "lock in a gain."